-The availability of niche cloud-based services allows companies to focus on achieving their business goals while leaving the less critical aspects of the business to experts.
+The availability of niche cloud-based services companies to focus on achieving their business goals while leaving the less critical aspects of the business to experts.
 Cloud solutions, such as payroll and cash flow management, improve productivity and help the business move forward.

 - Unparalleled global connection

-Cloud computing is a powerful technology that connects suppliers, employees and customers from anywhere in the world.
+Cloud computing is a powerful technology that suppliers, employees and customers from anywhere in the world.
 This attribute is especially helpful for businesses that are growing their presence globally.
 Cloud services offer the flexibility and access for people to work anywhere, anytime.

 - Enhanced project management

-Another benefit of cloud technology is its ability to improve facilitation and workflow of project management.
+Another benefit of cloud technology is its ability to facilitation and workflow of project management.
 This feature allows employees and companies to efficiently manage more projects at the same time, thereby improving overall productivity.

 - Faster access to sophisticated technology